mrc-ide/covid19_mainland_China_report/README.md

 ## Epidemic trends and control measures of COVID-19 in mainland China

-This is the data repository for the COVID-19 epidemic trends in mainland China, collated by the Imperial College London COVID-19 Response Team, with the input from volunteers from the MRC Center for Global Infectious Disease Analysis and Department of Infectious Disease Epidemiology.
+This is the data repository for the COVID-19 epidemic trends and control measures in mainland China, collated by the Imperial College London COVID-19 Response Team, with the input from volunteers from the MRC Center for Global Infectious Disease Analysis and Department of Infectious Disease Epidemiology.

 Part of the collated data have been used to support different research streams of the Imperial College London COVID-19 Response Team, including disease severity and fatality ([Report 4](https://www.imperial.ac.uk/media/imperial-college/medicine/mrc-gida/2020-02-10-COVID19-Report-4.pdf)), phylodynamics in Shandong ([Report 5](https://www.imperial.ac.uk/media/imperial-college/medicine/mrc-gida/2020-02-15-COVID19-Report-5.pdf)), and association between inner-city movement and transmission ([Report 11](https://www.imperial.ac.uk/media/imperial-college/medicine/mrc-gida/2020-03-24-COVID19-Report-11.pdf)).